-Cryptocurrencies, like bitcoin, opened our eyes to the possibilities of decentralization as well as the downsides of centralized systems.
-It is, therefore, unsurprising that the concept, which borders on autonomy, has its place within the auspices of the crypto exchange market.
-As such, there are decentralized cryptocurrency exchanges stylized as Dex, and they give users autonomy, as regards their private keys.
+Cryptocurrencies, like bitcoin, opened our eyes to the possibilities of decentralization and the downsides of centralized systems.
+It is, therefore, unsurprising that the concept, which borders on autonomy, has its place within the auspices of the exchange market.
+As such, there are decentralized cryptocurrency exchanges stylized as Dex.
+A cryptocurrency exchange that falls under this category gives users autonomy as regards their private keys.
 In essence, a decentralized exchange allows direct communication between traders.
 There is no need for intermediaries or requirements that entails users to transfer the control of their holdings to exchanges.

-On the other hand, centralized trading platforms, which are the most popular crypto exchanges, stand as intermediaries and central authorities governing the activities of users.
+On the other hand, centralized trading platforms, which are the most popular exchanges, stand as intermediaries and central authorities governing the activities of users.
 And so, they establish ecosystems, which rely on their capacity to provide fast and secure trading infrastructures.
-In return, central exchanges charge fees for the transactions enabled on their websites.
-Also, they run an exchange model that entails that users utilize their hot wallet services before they can access the platform’s exchange facilities.
+In return, central exchanges charge trading fees for the transactions enabled on their websites.
+Also, they run an exchange model that entails users to utilize their hot wallet services before they can access the exchange facilities.

 Like the decentralized exchanges, the centralized ones have their advantages.
-Perhaps the most obvious one is the unparalleled liquidity and trade volumes they offer.
+Perhaps the most obvious one is the unparalleled liquidity and the trade volume they offer.
 Users get to carry out instantaneous trades since centralized exchanges can generate and support more activities than decentralized ones.

 The Type of Exchanges the Platform Enables

-The second differentiating factor of crypto exchanges is the type of trades the platform enables.
+The second differentiating factor of exchanges is the type of trades the platform enables.
 Here, the details to look out for is the exchange’s readiness to facilitate fiat-related trades.
 Some exchanges offer users exchange facilities for trading pairs involving fiat currencies and cryptocurrencies.
 In other words, users can buy crypto with fiat currencies or sell cryptocurrencies for fiat directly on the sites.
 That said, some restrict their members to crypto to crypto trades.
-The type of trade you are looking to undertake would determine the class of exchanges that best suits you.
+The type of exchanges you are looking to undertake would determine the type of trading platform

-Now that you have an insight into the various classes of exchanges available to crypto participants, the next section will explore some of the questions you need to answer when considering a crypto exchange for your various crypto activities.
+Now that you have an insight into the various classes of exchanges available to crypto participants, the next section will explore some of the questions you need to answer when considering an exchange for your various crypto activities.

 Is the Exchange Legal in Your Location?

 By now, you should have an idea of the legal standing of crypto in your location.
-Needless to say, countries with strict regulatory standpoints on matters relating to crypto usually restrict the activities of crypto exchanges.
-For people located in such countries, trading or transacting on crypto exchanges might attract consequential penalties.
-As such, you should ensure that trading crypto is legal in your location before accessing crypto exchange services.
+Countries with strict regulatory standpoints on matters relating to crypto usually restrict the activities of crypto exchanges.
+For people located in such countries, cryptocurrency trading or transacting on exchanges might attract penalties.
+As such, you should ensure that trading crypto is legal in your location before accessing exchange services.